 | Statement | Seller | Periodically (monthly, quarterly) | Summarize all transactions, payments, and credits over a time period | Mixed (shows overall account balance) |

 One additional document worth understanding is the credit note.
 A credit note is issued by the seller to reduce or cancel part (or all) of an outstanding invoice amount.
 Common reasons include returned goods, billing errors, or previously agreed discounts that were not reflected on the original invoice.
 A credit note always references the specific invoice it adjusts, creating a clear paper trail for both parties' records.
+Its counterpart is the debit note, which works in the opposite direction — issued when an amount owed needs to increase, such as after an undercharge or additional charges not covered by the original invoice.

 Is an Invoice a Legal Document?